GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 1. Wait a few minutes and open the browser to the IP address of the instance to see the special message.

-1. Retrieve the instace IP address:
+1. Retrieve the instance IP address:

         gcloud compute instances list --filter="name:helloworld*" --format="value(networkInterfaces[0].accessConfigs[0].natIP)"